WeZZard/wasm2native/docs/Become-a-Contributor.md

 If you have followed the steps in
-[Get the Develop Environment Ready](./Get-the-Develop-Environment-Ready.md), clangd would diagnose your code when you are writing them.
+[Get the Develop Environment Ready](./Get-the-Develop-Environment-Ready.md), the clangd plugin of Visual Studio Code would diagnose your code when you are writing them.

 If you use other configures of develop environment you can format the code in the project by executing the `tidy-code` script in the `utils`